-The ACECQA Board is appointed by, and responsible to, the Education Council for the overall strategy, governance and performance of ACECQA.
+The ACECQA Board is appointed by, and responsible to, the Education Ministers for the overall strategy, governance and performance of ACECQA.
 The responsibilities of the Board include:

 - providing strategic direction and assisting management in the development and monitoring of strategic and performance objectives required to effectively and efficiently implement the functions of ACECQA

 - overseeing the ongoing performance of ACECQA consistent with its enabling legislation

 - providing policy advice about future directions and making recommendations to the Education Ministers for implementing and administering the National Quality Framework (NQF)

 - guiding and monitoring ACECQA’s performance against its strategic plan and operational work plan.

 The Board of ACECQA brings together a dedicated team, with a wealth of relevant experience and commitment to improving education and care outcomes for Australia’s children.
 Up to eight members are appointed from nominations by each state and territory, up to four members are appointed from nominations by the Australian Government and the Chair is appointed independently by the Education Ministers.
 The Deputy Chair is appointed from the 12 members.

 Ms Annette Whitehead – Chair

 Annette Whitehead has 40 years of experience in social policy development and program management across a range of government agencies.
 She has held strategic leadership positions in several portfolios including ageing, disability, early childhood, child safety, and education and training.

 Annette has expertise in implementing key service delivery reforms across government in consultation with diverse stakeholder groups including the non-government sector.
 These included the Queensland Government’s reforms to senior assessment and tertiary entrance as well as the introduction of the preparatory year of schooling.